Chester-232/chweb/content/post/wifiFix.md

 After some troubleshooting, I discovered that disabling Windows Fast Startup resolved the problem permanently.
 Here’s how you can do it:

 1. **Boot into Windows 10:**
-   Open the Control Panel and navigate to **Power Options** you can press `win + R` and type `control panel` to open it up, or just right click in the battery icon in the taskbar(if only on laptop).
+   Open the Control Panel and go to **Power Options**.
+You can press `Win + R`, type `control panel`, and hit Enter to open it.
+Alternatively, if you're using a laptop, you can right-click the battery icon in the taskbar to access power settings.

 2. **Access Shutdown Settings:**
    Click on **"Choose what the power buttons do"** on the left-hand side.